Strategy to learn French conjugation rules

 - Get a lot of practice with “real life conversations” simulations in a safe environment (with a coach, a tutor, a language exchange partner)

 - You don’t need to reach perfection before moving to the next tense but you need to understand the main rules

 French conjugation rules can feel overwhelming at first so it’s important to chunk it down, take it step by step and make sure you get the basics right.
 You’ll keep improving over time as you move on in your learning process.
 If you get stuck trying to reach perfection in one area, your fluency won’t progress.

-Here’s a logical order for most learners in my opinion
+Here’s a logical order for most learners

 - Présent de l’indicatif

 - Passé composé *